jam-mar/Csharp_for_Typescript_Developers/_chapters/04-building-a-service/index.md

 public interface IPortfolioService
 {
     Task<Portfolio> BuyStockAsync(Guid userId, string stockTicker, decimal quantity);
 }
 ```

 `Task` represents an asynchronous operation.
 It is a core component of the Task Parallel Library (TPL) and the Task-based Asynchronous Pattern (TAP), which are fundamental for writing responsive and scalable applications.
 The return type of `Task<T>` allows for asynchronous programming patterns, enabling methods to run in a non-blocking manner.

-So in the above interface, the `BuyStockAsync` method is defined as returning a `Task<Portfolio>`, indicating that it will perform its work asynchronously and return a `Portfolio` object which we previously defined in the `Core/Portfolio.cs` file.
+In the above interface, the `BuyStockAsync` method is defined as returning a `Task<Portfolio>`, indicating that it will perform its work asynchronously and return a `Portfolio` object which we previously defined in the `Core/Portfolio.cs` file.

 This is similar to the TypeScript version: